Cash–Landrum incident: Description of encounter

-On the evening of December 29, 1980, Betty Cash (aged 51), Vickie Landrum (57), and Vickie's grandson Colby Landrum (7) were driving home to Dayton, Texas, in Cash's Oldsmobile Cutlass after dining out.
-They later said that, about 9 p.m., while driving on an isolated two-lane road in dense woods, they saw a light above some trees and that they first thought it was an airplane approaching Houston Intercontinental Airport (about 35 mi away) and gave it little notice.
+On the evening of December 29, 1980, Betty Cash (aged 51), Vickie Landrum (57), and Vickie's grandson Colby Landrum (7) were going home to Dayton, Texas, in Cash's Oldsmobile Cutlass after dining out.
+They said that at about 9 p.m., while driving on an isolated two-lane road in dense woods, they saw a light above some trees that they first thought was an airplane approaching Houston Intercontinental Airport (about 35 mi away), giving it little notice.

 A few minutes later on the winding roads, they saw what they believed to be the same light as before, but thought it was now much closer and brighter.
-They said that it came from a huge diamond-shaped object, which hovered at about treetop level, and that its base was expelling flame and emitting significant heat.
+They said that the light came from a huge diamond-shaped object, which hovered at about treetop level, and that its base was expelling flame and emitting significant heat.

 Landrum told Cash to stop the car, fearing they would be burned if they got closer.
-A born again Christian, she interpreted the object as a sign of the Second Coming of Jesus Christ, telling Colby, "That's Jesus.
+However, Landrum, a born-again Christian, soon reinterpreted the object as a sign of the Second Coming of Jesus Christ, telling Colby, "That's Jesus.
 He will not hurt us."

 Cash said she was anxious, and considered turning the car around, but abandoned this idea, because the road was too narrow and she presumed the car would get stuck on the dirt shoulders, which were soft from that evening's rains.

-Cash and Landrum said that they got out of the car to examine the object, but that Colby was terrified, and so Landrum said she quickly returned to the car to comfort him.
+Cash and Landrum said that they got out of the car to examine the object, but that Colby was terrified, so Landrum quickly returned to the vehicle to comfort him.
 Cash remained outside, "mesmerized by the bizarre sight", as Jerome Clark wrote.
-He went on: "The object, intensely bright and a dull metallic silver, was shaped like a huge upright diamond, about the size of the Dayton water tower, with its top and bottom cut off so that they were flat rather than pointed.
+He went on:

+The object, intensely bright and a dull metallic silver, was shaped like a huge upright diamond, about the size of the Dayton water tower, with its top and bottom cut off so that they were flat rather than pointed.
 Small blue lights ringed the center, and periodically over the next few minutes flames shot out of the bottom, flaring outward to create the effect of a large cone.
 Every time the fire dissipated, the UFO floated a few feet downward toward the road.
-But when the flames blasted out again, the object rose about the same distance."
+But when the flames blasted out again, the object rose about the same distance.

 They said the heat was strong enough to make the car's metal body painful to the touch.
 Cash said she had to use her coat to protect her hand from being burned by the door handle when she finally got back in the car.
 When she touched the dashboard, Landrum claimed her hand pressed into the softened vinyl, leaving an imprint that was evident weeks later.
-Investigators cited it as proof of their account; video evidence of this was shown in "UFOs: What's Going On", a 1985 HBO documentary.
+Investigators cited it as proof of their account; video evidence of this was shown in UFOs: What's Going On, a 1985 HBO documentary.